Committed to Bowling Green

 Long ago, Kentucky made a promise to its state employees: if you work hard, you’ll be able to retire with a guaranteed pension.
-Governor Bevin and his allies are now trying to break that promise.
 I’ve been a state employee for 24 years, teaching history to students at Western Kentucky University.
-Like so many other state workers, I’ve counted on my pension being there to support my family when I retire, and I’m furious that a promise made to us is now under attack.
-I strongly oppose any efforts to take away from state workers the pensions they’ve earned.
+Like so many other state workers, I’ve counted on my pension being there to support my family when I retire.
+I strongly oppose any efforts to take away from state workers the pensions we have earned.
 We need to fully fund our pensions, and we can do so with tax reform that eliminates unnecessary loopholes and collects more revenue without burdening middle class and working class families.
 A pension is a promise, and I proudly stand with my fellow teachers and thousands of other state employees across Kentucky who want that promise kept.
 Every Kentuckian should be able to retire with dignity, and I will fight hard to make sure that happens.

 Fighting for Common Sense Drug Policies

 Kentucky’s drug policies need to be modernized.
 I support current efforts to legalize medical cannabis, an initiative widely supported by many in our community, including many veterans dealing with PTSD and others living with chronic illnesses.
-While legalizing medical cannabis would be a positive step for Kentucky, I believe more needs to be done to combat the epidemic of substance abuse sweeping our state, including opioids, fentanyl, and meth.
-I support doing as much as possible to reunite families who are torn apart by this crisis.
-I will fight to hold big pharmaceutical companies accountable for reckless marketing and sales strategies.
-And I will advocate for adequate treatment for those who are addicted.
-We have to do more to rehabilitate those who struggle with drug addiction, and I believe our state government has an important role to play.
+While legalizing medical cannabis would be a positive step for Kentucky, I believe more should be done to combat the epidemic of substance abuse sweeping our state, including opioids, fentanyl, and meth.
+I support policies that help reunite families who are torn apart by this crisis, including criminal justice reform that focuses on rehabilitation for drug offenses and other nonviolent crimes instead of incarceration.
+I also believe big pharmaceutical companies should be held accountable for reckless marketing and sales strategies.
+And I have advocated for strong treatment services for those who struggle with addiction.
+Rehabilitation and eliminating shame and stigma must be central to our approach on substance abuse, and I believe our state government has an important role to play.

 Fighting for Equality for All

 I am absolutely committed to the values of liberty and justice for everyone in Kentucky.
+I support full and automatic restoration of voting rights for convicted felons who have served their sentences.
 I am committed to pursuing racial justice, including reforming our state criminal justice system to eliminate racial disparities.
-In 2011, I was a founding leader of the Bowling Green Fairness movement, which continues to fight for civil rights for LGBT people in our city.
-I strongly support a statewide amendment to the Kentucky Civil Rights Act to include sexual orientation and gender identity as protected classes from discrimination, and I strongly oppose any legislation that seeks to discriminate against members of the LGBT community.
-Finally, I believe we should welcome immigrants for the contributions they bring to Kentucky, especially here in Bowling Green, which has the largest percentage of foreign-born residents in the state.
+I was a founding leader of the Bowling Green Fairness movement, which continues to fight for civil rights for LGBTQ people in our city.
+I’ve sponsored a statewide amendment to the Kentucky Civil Rights Act to include sexual orientation and gender identity as protected classes from discrimination, and I strongly oppose any legislation that seeks to discriminate against members of the LGBTQ community.
+And I believe we should welcome immigrants for the contributions they bring to Kentucky, especially here in Bowling Green, which has the largest percentage of foreign-born residents in the state.
 I oppose any discriminatory legislation targeting immigrant families and support protecting the hardworking people who come to our country for a better future.

 Fighting for What Matters Most